VA Construction Loans for Veterans — Available in 48 States

 VA standards are national; however, rural construction has higher water and septic requirements.
 Each requires a VA-approved test, and a well will require well-water tests.
 Rural lots will need all-weather road access on paper.
 Ask a lender who knows the new construction rules for rural VA loans.

 For new construction, all phases, from loan approval/plan review to final appraisal, may take six to twelve months.
 Your builder’s timeline, inspection schedule, and MPR defects all affect the total time.
-A VA-approved builder with experience in this process is helpful.
+A VA certified builder with experience in this process is helpful.

 Common failure points include frayed or exposed wiring, a leaking roof, no working heat, contaminated water, sewage problems, pest damage, mold, or water pooling near the foundation.
 Any deficiency in the VA-approved property requirements categories can cause a failed inspection.